Postdoctoral Research Fellow

-Dr Darshi Ramanathan is a neurologist and early career clinician-scientist with a subspecialty interest in neuroimmunology.
+Dr Darshi Ramanathan is a neurologist and clinician-scientist with subspecialty expertise in neuroimmunology.
 She is focused on clinical and laboratory research related to antibody-mediated neurological disorders, including demyelination and autoimmune encephalitis; as well as the management of patients with multiple sclerosis.
-She is a clinical neuroimmunologist from Sydney, Australia, affiliated with the Department of Neurology at Westmead Hospital, a Senior Lecturer at the University of Sydney, and a postdoctoral research fellow at the Kids Neuroscience Centre at the Children's Hospital at Westmead.
+She is an adult neurologist/ neuroimmunologist from Sydney, Australia, and a Senior Lecturer at the University of Sydney.
 Darshi completed her PhD on the clinical, radiological, and immunological characterisation of patients with myelin oligodendrocyte glycoprotein (MOG) antibody-associated demyelination.
-She was subsequently awarded a National Health and Medical Research Council Early Career Fellowship.
-She is currently undertaking a postdoctoral fellowship in Oxford with the Autoimmune Neurology Group at the John Radcliffe Hospital and the University of Oxford for 2 years.
-Her research in Oxford involves exploring antigenic targets in seronegative patients with suspected antibody-associated demyelination, and mechanisms of disease pathogenesis and treatment responses in subgroups of patients with antibody-associated demyelination and autoimmune encephalitis.
+She was subsequently awarded the National Health and Medical Research Council Early Career Fellowship.
+During this time, she undertook a postdoctoral fellowship in Oxford with the Autoimmune Neurology Group at the John Radcliffe Hospital and the University of Oxford for 2 years (2018 and 2019).
+Her research in Oxford involved exploring antigenic targets in seronegative patients with suspected antibody-associated demyelination, and mechanisms of disease pathogenesis and treatment responses in subgroups of patients with antibody-associated demyelination and autoimmune encephalitis.